Pair of recent Chicago police killings puts spotlight on policies related to officer foot pursuits

 Under the policy's directives, Baltimore cops can only engage in pursuits when there is reasonable suspicion that the person "has committed, is committing, or is about to commit a crime" -- the defined requirements for making a Terry Stop -- and the need to detain "outweighs the threat to safety posed by the pursuit."
 These factors have to be continuously re-evaluated by cops in real time as the chase ensues, the policy says.

 Baltimore, like other cities that have a foot pursuit policy, gives officers alternatives to foot pursuits such as containing the area, calling for back-up, and relying on surveillance or air support.
-Supervisors who are notified about a foot pursuit are responsible for directing resources, and they have the power to call off the chase if the circumstances don't meet the standard.
+Supervisors who are notified abo